 The study area was divided into five discrete sections for analysis and discussion.
 As mentioned previously, due to the increased spatial coverage and accuracy of the 2017 orthomosaics and DSM compared with 2016, the boundaries of these sections were expanded, offering a more comprehensive analysis (Figure 16).
 Section 1 focused on the Tide Gate Channel (Figure 15), Section 2 addressed the dynamic confluence of the Tide Gate Channel of the Avon River and a side channel from the St. Croix River south of the Newport Bar.
 This section also included foreshore marsh adjacent to Elderkin Marsh (Figure 6).
 Section 3 focused on the Newport Bar that began to develop in the mid-1990s downstream of the main Windsor Salt Marsh.
-Section 4 encompassed the northeastern section of Windsor Salt Marsh along the St. Croix River and near the former Tourist Bureau.
-Section 5 focused on the Eastern Tidal Channel adjacent to the Highway 101 Exit 6 ramp which previously handled the flow from the now decommissioned aboiteau and sewage outflow from the town of Windsor.
+Section 4 encompassed the northeastern section 5 focused on the Eastern Tidal Channel adjacent to the Highway 101 Exit 6 ramp which previously handled the flow from the now decommissioned aboiteau and sewage outflow from the town of Windsor.

-Figure 15 View of high tide at causeway on October 20, 2017 from above Elderkin Marsh.
+Figure 15: View of high tide at causeway on October 20, 2017 from above Elderkin Marsh.

-Figure 16 Delineated sections of study area used for the ecomorphodynamics analysis.
+Figure 16: Delineated sections of study area used for the ecomorphodynamics analysis.
 1) Tide Gate Channel; 2) confluence Avon and St. Croix Rivers; 3) Newport Bar; 4) St. Croix and East marsh and 5) Eastern Tide Channel.